Integrating a Product-Led Growth Approach with SEO

 - Keep a close eye on your kpis: Organic traffic is great, but what about conversion rates from those visitors?
 And what keywords really brings in the users who stick around?

 - Track product sign-ups and activation rates: It's not just about getting people to your product.
 Are they actually using it?
-A finance app, for example, can track if new users are successfully setting up their first budget, for example.
+A finance app, for example, can track if new users are successfully setting up their first budget.
+If users searching for "budgeting tools" aren't activating their budgets, it signals that the content or landing page might need refinement to better match user expectations or guide them through the setup process.

 - Don't forget customer lifetime value: Are those organic users more valuable long-term?
 Are they sticking with you, and are they spending more?